Skip to content

 Example — a tool that requires an API key:

-from mindroom.tool_system.metadata import (
+from mindroom.tool_system.declarations import (

 ConfigField,